blenderous/blenderous.github.io/cv.md

 ## Experience

-I have a total experience of 9 years.
-Apart from the period when I did freelance work, I have worked for 4 years and 2 months.
+I have worked in various organizations for 5 years and including the period when I did freelance work, I have a total experience of 8 years and 9 months.

-### Freelance work on various projects, Madurai (May 2020 - present)
+### Freelance work on various projects, Madurai *(May 2020 - October 2020)*
-- Creating an e-commerce website using `Wordpress` and `WooCommerce` [https://balaemedic.com/](https://balaemedic.com/)(work in progress)
+- Creating an e-commerce website using `Wordpress` and `WooCommerce` [https://balaemedic.com/](https://balaemedic.com/)

 ### Psychometry for Ahana Hospitals, Madurai *(Jan 2020 - March 2020)*
 - Created an application to measure depression and other mental illness: [https://blenderous.github.io/ahana-psychometry/](https://blenderous.github.io/ahana-psychometry/)

 ### Netcom computers India Pvt.
 Ltd., Tirunelveli *(As a web developer - Jan 2018 to Dec 2019)*
 - Enhanced their [main website](http://netcomcomputersindia.com).
-- Created a short one page website for their Mediaworks business (site hasn't been hosted)
+- Created a short one page website for their Mediaworks business.
-- Created a website for Kevin's Production which is about kids and activities for kids (site hasn't been hosted).
+- Created a website for Kevin's Production which is about kids and activities for kids.

 ### Charmboard Pvt.
 Ltd., Bangalore *(As a Front End Developer - Aug 2017 - Nov 2017)*
 - Created a blog for the company, designed it using `HTML` and `CSS`.